medcomdk/dk-medcom-acknowledgement/docs/assets/documents/IntroToTecSpecENG.md

 [Return](../../index.md)
 # Introduction to the Technical Content

-> In case of discrepancies between the [Implementation Guide (IG)](*Insert correct link*) and this page, it is the IG which should be followed.
+> In case of discrepancies between the  <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/" target="_blank">Acknowledgement Implementation Guide(IG)</a> and this page, it is the IG which should be followed.
 Please contact <fhir@medcom.dk> if you find discrepandies.

 # Profiles in the Acknowledgement Standard
-In total three profiles form MedComCore IG and MedComMessaging IG and MedCom Acknowledgement Ig contributes to the Acknowledgement standard.
+In total two profiles form MedComMessaging IG and MedCom Acknowledgement IG contributes to the Acknowledgement standard.
 A short describtion of each profile can be seen in the table below.
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;max-width:80%}
 .tg td{border-color:black;border-style:solid;border-width:1px;font-family:Arial, sans-serif;font-size:14px;